Aztarok/Multi-Tenant-System/README.md

 Here is a multi-tenant application built with Next.js and Supabase.

-The app has the following features:
+Currently the app has the following features:
-- Authentication using Supabase Auth
+- Authentication with email and password and magic links from Supabase
-- Multi-tenant support using Supabase Functions
-- Database access using Supabase Realtime Database
-- File storage using Supabase Storage

-The app is deployed on Vercel.
+- A simple dashboard layout with navigation to see all tickets, a form to create a new ticket and a user list
+- Plus a password recovery feature that sends a recovery link to the user's email address
+- With protected routes that require authentication